Digital Technologies

 Chromebook

-All children from Years 3 to 6 may purchase a BYOD Chromebook.
+All children from years 2 to 6 may purchase a BYOD Chromebook.
 The focus of providing a Chromebook is to provide current tools and resources.
 Increasing access to technology is essential, and one of the learning tools is Chromebooks.
 Effective teaching and learning with Chromebooks integrates technology into the curriculum anytime, anyplace.
-Staff and children can print from their Chromebook using Google cloud print.
+The school provides a quantity of devices for children.

 Google Platform

+We utilise the Google Platform in a variety of ways, to deepen and enhance children’s learning.
 Paringa Park Primary School holds the management license for the Paringpkps school domain.
 All staff and children have a Google account using their first initial/surname @paringpkps.sa.edu.au.

 Digital Citizenship Program